IBM/openapi-validator/README.md

 `lint-swagger [options] [command] [<files>]`

 #### [options]
--  -o (openapi) : Specify the version of the OpenAPI spec to validate against.
-Valid arguments are 2 and 3.
-Defaults to 2.
 -  -v (print_validator_modules) : Print the name of the validator source file the error/warning was caught it.
 This is primarliy for developing validations.
 -  -n (no_colors) : The output is colored by default.
 If this bothers you, this flag will turn off the coloring.
 -  -d (default_mode) : This option turns off [configuration](#configuration) and runs the validator in [default mode](#default-mode).